albertosantini/argo/docs/dev/architecture.md

 The application structure follows LIFT Principle, a Folders-by-Feature structure.

-`src/client/app/index.html` loads the scripts and the stylesheets.
+- `src/client/index.html` loads the scripts and the stylesheets.
-`src/client/app/layout` contains the default view.
+- `src/client/app/img` contains the images.
-`src/client/app/services` contains the common services.
+- `src/client/app/common` contains the main view.
-`src/client/app/components` contains the directives.
+- `src/client/app/components` contains the components.

-The other folders contain the implementation of each feature.
+The other folders in `components` contain the implementation of every feature.

 [Node.js]: http://nodejs.org/
 [hyperHTML]: https://viperhtml.js.org/